-School will start soon and it will come with a backpack filled with homework.
+School has started again, which means a backpack filled with homework.
 To put all the chances on your side, here are the basics for an inviting and functional homework space.

 First of all, you must decide where that space will be.
 This is mainly determined by the age of your child.

 If your child is aged between 6 and 12 years old, an area near you, the kitchen for example, is best.
 Children this age need more supervision and like to be by your side when they work.
 New kitchen designs often include a built-in desk but in general, a good old kitchen table will do the trick.
 It is a well-lit space and children already have a chair there.
 The key is to build a mobile office, which is a box or a basket that contains all the stationery and supplies.
 We put it away after the homework period and that’s that!
 If the homework space is separated, it must include a comfortable chair adapted to your child’s size.
 If necessary, add a footrest so that their feet are supported.

 If your child is older, in high school, college or university, the location should be quieter and should respect their intimacy.
 Their bedroom becomes the perfect place to place a homework space.
 If their room is big enough it is easy: a desk, a chair, a filing cabinet and voila!
 But if the room is smaller, you will have to be more creative.

 - You can install a folding table against the wall and hand a folding chair on the wall.
 Hide the basket that contains the stationery under the bed to keep it tidy

 - You can buy a loft bed (bunk bed with only one top bed) that will allow you to place the desk underneath.

 - If there is enough storage elsewhere, turn the wardrobe into an office by removing doors and installing a counter.
 Use the upper storage space with shelves.

 Regardless of its configuration, equip the office with an ergonomic chair, adapted to your teenager.
 Because the workload is more important, they will study for longer periods of time and a bad chair will affect their concentration and cause significant physical ailments.